MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/advanced-concepts/device-portal-api-reference.md

 HoloLens supports live preview of mixed reality via chunked download of a fragmented mp4.

 Mixed reality streams share the same set of parameters to control what's captured:
-* holo : capture holograms: true or false
+* holo: capture holograms: true or false
-* pv : capture PV camera: true or false
+* pv: capture PV camera: true or false
-* mic : capture microphone: true or false
+* mic: capture microphone: true or false
-* loopback : capture app audio: true or false
+* loopback: capture app audio: true or false

 If none of these are specified, then holograms, photo/video camera, and app audio will be captured.

 If any are specified, the unspecified parameters will default to false

 Optional parameters (HoloLens 2 only)
-* RenderFromCamera : render from perspective of photo/video camera: true or false (defaults to true)
+* RenderFromCamera: render from perspective of photo/video camera: true or false (defaults to true)
-* vstab : enable video stabilization: true or false (defaults to false)
+* vstab: enable video stabilization: true or false (defaults to false)
 * vstabbuffer: video stabilization buffer latency: 0 to 30 frames (defaults to 15 frames)

 **/api/holographic/stream/live.mp4 (GET)**